jackmaden/philosophybreak/src/pages/articles/nietzsche-on-why-suffering-is-necessary-for-greatness/index.md

 ---
 title: "Nietzsche On Why Suffering is Necessary for Greatness"
-description: "While philosophies like Buddhism and Stoicism operate under the assumption that suffering is bad and should be lessened or transcended, Nietzsche thinks suffering can have real value.
+description: "While philosophies like Buddhism and Stoicism operate under the assumption that suffering should be lessened or transcended, Nietzsche thinks suffering can have real value.
 In fact, greatness is not possible without suffering."
 image: "./storm.jpeg"
 imageAlt: "Stormy Sea at Night, by Ivan Aivazovsky"
 imageSeo: "./storm.jpeg"